rahul23oza/java-sample-application/README.md

 # Terraform

+FYI: I used aws cli for access and secret key configure.

 - Created Custom VPC module
 - Created Custom IAM module for specific role which is used in ECS service
 - created ALB for ECS service